-- a) Anyone may raise an issue - with a person directly (see Pathway 1). - with the Diaconate or the Safe Church Team in order to seek assistance in resolving the issue (see Pathway 2). - b) If the concern relates to a member of the Diaconate or the Safe Church Team, the person should raise their concern with another member of the Diaconate or Safe Church Team.
+Anyone may raise an issue:

+- with a person directly (see Pathway 1). - with Church leadership or the Safe Church Team in order to seek assistance in resolving the issue (see Pathway 2).

+If the concern relates to a member of the Church leadership or the Safe Church Team, the person should raise their concern with another member of the Church leadership or Safe Church Team.